muhme/joomla-branches-tester/README.md

 ```

 <details>
-  <summary>Ubuntu Setup Script</summary>
+  <summary>Setup Script for Ubuntu (Native and WSL 2 on Windows)</summary>

 ---

 For setting up and configuring an Ubuntu Linux environment with required Git, Docker, and firewall configuration,
-one of the gnomes has provided the [ubuntu_setup.sh](scripts/ubuntu_setup.sh) script.
+one of the helpful gnomes has crafted the [ubuntu_setup.sh](scripts/ubuntu_setup.sh) script.
-This script is designed to work on both a fresh Ubuntu desktop installation and Ubuntu
+This script is designed to work on both a fresh Ubuntu desktop installation and Ubuntu running
 on Windows Subsystem for Linux (WSL).

-Download the script to your current working directory and run with superuser privileges:
+Download the script as raw file to any directory and run in terminal window with superuser privileges:
 ```
 sudo bash ./ubuntu_setup.sh
 ```

+After the script completes, please run `sudo reboot`.
+Once your system has rebooted, verify the Docker installation by running `docker ps`.
 ---

 </details>